pantheon-systems/documentation/source/_docs/ssh-keys.md

 #### It Keeps Asking for a Password when Running a Command Using Drush Alias

-This error occurs when a user is running a command using drush alias Add your SSH key to the ssh-agent.
+This error occurs when a user is running a command using drush alias.
+Add your SSH key to the ssh-agent.
 If you are using an existing SSH key rather than generating a new SSH key you will need to replace YOUR_PRIVATE_KEY in the command with the name of your existing private key file.